What happens when a device outlives its own software?

 Role

-1. Context
+1. Brief

 Back Market wanted to go beyond their existing trade-in device service and take a public stance on software obsolescence.
 To make that position tangible, they needed a proof of concept — a working app that could restore an unsupported smart device and be demoed live at a major tech media forum in Paris.